terralang/terra/README.md

         c.imag = 5
     end

 Unlike C, you can use the select operator `a.b` on pointers.
-This has the effect of dereferencing the pointer once and then applying the select operator (similar to the `->` operator in C).
+This has the effect of dereferencing the pointer once and then applying the select operator (similar to the `->` operator in C):

-    terra doit()
+    terra doit(c : Complex)
-        var c : Complex
         var pc = &c
         return pc.real --sugar for (@pc).real
     end